Australian Sickle Cell Advocacy Inc.

 Preston is the founding member for Australian Sickle Cell Advocacy.
 In 2009 their youngest child was diagnosed with Sickle Cell Disease (SCD).
 In 2014, Preston and Agnes started the SCD Facebook page to support other people affected by this disease.
 The group was formally registered as a not for profit association in October 2018.
 Preston’s professional background is in the fields of Product Development, Aged Care and Mining has given him diverse exposure to the disciplines of Finance, Procurement, Project Management, and General Management.
 He is a qualified accountant and a Mining Engineer.
 Preston’s passion to engage in community work to support not profit initiatives.
 In his spare time Preston like fishing, watching movies and collecting music.

-Nathalie was part of the initial planning phases of this advocacy imitative in 2015.
-She is passionate about Technology and its ability to simplify and innovate how humans interact and operate every day.
+Nathalie is passionate about Technology and its ability to simplify and innovate how humans interact and operate every day.
 Her roles in Technology have been across the whole Systems Development life cycle, and currently as a Business Analyst focusing on Technology governance, new ways of working, workflow visualization and standards, with the aim to improve quality and align work to business initiatives.
 Nathalie is a mother of two and is passionate about giving back to the community.
-In her spare time Natalie enjoys sports like running, viewing art galleries and travelli
+In her spare time Natalie enjoys sports like running, viewing art galleries and travelling.

 Dr Kalumba is a fellow of Royal Australasian College of Physicians, Consultant Paediatrician and a Clinical Haematologist.
 He has broad experience in all paediatric conditions including neonatology, growth and development, asthma, infections, eczema, behavioural problems including ADHD & Autism Spectrum Disorders, and in particular specialized in blood disorders.
 Dr Kalumba trained as a paediatrician at the Royal Children’s Hospital in Melbourne, in addition to his previous paediatric training including Fellowship with the College of Medicine of South Africa.
 He undertook further training in Haematology in Melbourne at the Royal Children’s Hospital, Peter Mac Cancer Centre and Melbourne Pathology, including Laboratory Medicine.
 He is accredited with Cabrini, Jessie McPherson Private Hospital, Waverly Private Hospital, Knox Private Hospital, Peninsula Private Hospital and The Bays Private Hospital.
 He also works as visiting specialist in numerous hospitals across Australia.
 Dr Kalumba had also practised paediatrics in various countries including D.R Congo, Zambia, Lesotho and South Africa.